Saturday, February 23, 2019

 Well the unexpected has happened and I'm on the high seas bound for the land of your birth I guess.
 I think from now on I'll give up trying to predict the future.
 That stiff medical at Debert never materialized.
 I guess that 2 or 3 weeks before you get the letter you and dad will get a telegram to say that I have arrived overseas safely.

-I expected to be quarantined on the sheep for a week or two because Lambier broke out with measles yesterday.
+I expected to be quarantined on the ship for a week or two because Lambier broke out with measles yesterday.
 But we have heard nothing so I guess nothing will be done.

 Next day.
 Lambier's measles turned out to be something else so don't worry.
 I won't catch measles.